 About the Visitorship

-The John Bousfield Distinguished Visitorship in Planning was established through a major donation to and a matching grant by the University of Toronto.
-The Visitorship honours John Bousfield, (1929-2016), founding Partner of Bousfields Inc., and a committed and visionary professional planner for nearly six decades.
-It enables the Planning Program to bring to the University accomplished individuals who can teach, give public lectures and participate in collaborative research projects on issues important to the field of planning.
+The John Bousfield Distinguished Visitor in Planning was established through a major donation and a matching grant by the University of Toronto.
+The Visitorship honours John Bousfield (1929-2016), a distinguished Canadian Urban Planner, with more than six decades of professional practice, and enables the Department of Geography & Planning to bring to the University accomplished individuals who can teach, give public lectures and participate in collaborative research projects on issues important to the field of planning.

-The Bousfield position is intended to offer the visitors an opportunity for research, writing and reflection, while also enhancing the learning experience of students in the Program in Planning, providing diverse and innovative perspectives on contemporary planning issues and enhancing the relations between the Planning Program and the community at large.
+The Bousfield Visitorship is intended to offer distinguished planning academics and practitioners the opportunity for research, writing and reflection, while also enhancing the learning experience of graduate students in the Program in Planning, providing diverse and innovative perspectives on contemporary planning issues and enhancing the relations between the Planning Program and the community at large.

-The Planning Program is seeking applications from practitioners and scholars who have substantial planning experience in public, private, non-profit or community organizations, in local, national or international venues.
-The program especially encourages applications from those whose experiences and viewpoints are underrepresented within planning.
+The Planning Program invites applications from accomplished practitioners and scholars who have substantial planning experience in public, non-profit, community-based or private organizations, in local, national and/or international venues.
+The program especially encourages applications from those whose backgrounds and viewpoints are currently underrepresented within planning, and from community-based practitioners.